DataKnox/PwshMerakiSDK/README.md

 This repo is still a work in progress, and I endeavor to add a new Cmdlet every other day.
 Add, Set, and Delete cmdlets take a little more time to build because of their parameters.

+Eventually this repo will be listed on the PSGallery, and will be able to be installed with just Install-Module.
+Until then, these cmdlets are still usable and can provide value to Powershell users.

 ## Instructions

 Sample code works like so: Clone the repo to a folder of your desire